Out and About

 ...Under the influence

 When you are in a public space, you are not always in view of an advert.
 However, in some spaces, you are in view of two or more adverts.
+The image above shows the visibility areas of ad sites within central London.
+The areas in blue are 'visibility areas'.

 This combination of poster 'visibility areas' gives us a cumulative effect for creating exposure rates for different groups of people.
 Using our sophisticated models, we have been able to create a combined metric of the amount of advertising we're exposed to- taking into account static and moving posters.